copperwater/xNetHack/doc/xnh-changelog-6.0.md

 - Any monster that generates with a spear can generate with a stack of them.
 - If a monster dies to damage from a trap on the player's turn, the player is considered responsible.
+- Pit fiends' hug attack now creates a pit underneath their target, followed by them hurling the target down into the pit.
+Sometimes a pit may be enlarged into a hole.
+Levitation and flying prevent getting trapped in the pit, but do not prevent damage dealt by being hurled down to the bottom.

 ### Interface changes